Vintage Hiking Boots Are The Newest (Old) Thing In Menswear

 Unlike more ‘gentlemanly’ hobbies like golf, tennis, and sailing, hiking isn’t a typical source of stylistic inspiration.
 However, with the advent of dad style, came several unlikely trends, including technical backpacks, fleece, insulated jackets, and hiking boots.
 Ruggedly stylish yet functional, the latter is a sartorial takeaway that works both on the trails and the streets.

-Like many utilitarian garments that get co-opted by the sartorially minded crowd (read: blue collar style), hiking boots have been iterated by luxury fashion houses such as Dior and Prada.
+Like many utilitarian garments that get co-opted by the sartorially minded crowd (read: blue collar style), vintage hiking boots have been iterated by luxury fashion houses such as Dior, Hermès, and Prada.
 That said, these often lack the technical credentials to back up their outdoorsy aesthetic.

 The best hiking boots for men are equally at home pounding the pavements of the concrete jungle as they are traversing rocky terrain.
 For hiking boots that unite substance with style, look to heritage brands like Diemme, Fracap, and Danner.
 Rooted in technicality, they go the distance without sacrificing form.
-Plus, the rise of technical style has seen many of these brands team up with contemporary fashion labels — of late, Diemme has collaborated with the likes of J. Crew, Throwing Fits, and Mr P. on stylish hiking boots that can be teamed with slim-cut corduroys and cargo pants alike.
+Plus, the rise of technical style has seen many of these brands team up with contemporary fashion labels — of late, Diemme has collaborated with the likes of J. Crew, Throwing Fits, and Mr P. on stylish hiking boots that can be teamed with slim-cut corduroys and cargo pants alike, while Fracap has teamed up with independent British shoe brand Duke + Dexter on slick stompers that fuse the design codes of both brands.

 Whether you’re an office trekker or a weekend wanderer, we’ve got you covered on how to wear hiking boots for any occasion.